-Community Habilitation services are usually provided at home.
-They help a person to gain, keep, or improve skills in a variety of areas.
+Community Habilitation services, also known at The Arc as Supported Living Services, are usually provided at home and help a person gain, keep, or improves skills in a variety of areas.

 Are These Goals That Make Sense For You?

 - Social Behaviors—conducting oneself appropriately in restaurants, stores and other public places with the help of staff

 - Personal Hygiene—working on tasks like toileting, bathing, tooth brushing, and more